-PART VIII

-RECONSIDERATION OF ASSESSMENT
+PART VIII RECONSIDERATION OF ASSESSMENT

-Reconsideration by Assessor
+20. Reconsideration by Assessor

-20.(1) A person named on the assessment roll in respect of an assessable property may request that the assessor reconsider the assessment of that assessable property.

-(2) A request for reconsideration may be made on one or more of the grounds on which an assessment appeal may be made under this Law.

-(3) A request for reconsideration of an assessment must

-(a) be delivered to the assessor within thirty (30) days after the day that the Assessment Notice is mailed or e-mailed to the person named on the assessment roll in respect of an assessable property;

-(b) be made in writing and include the information set out in Schedule VI; and

-(c) include any reasons in support of the request.

-(4) The assessor must consider the request for reconsideration and, within fourteen (14) days after receiving the request for reconsideration, either

-(a) advise the person who requested the reconsideration that the assessor confirms the assessment; or

-(b) where the assessor determines that the assessable property should have been assessed differently, offer to the person who requested the reconsideration to modify the assessment.

-(5) Where the person who requested the reconsideration agrees with the modification proposed by the assessor, the assessor must

-(a) amend the assessment roll as necessary to reflect the modified assessment;

-(b) give notice of the amended assessment to the tax administrator and to all other persons who received the Assessment Notice in respect of the assessable property; and

-(c) where a Notice of Appeal has been delivered in respect of the assessable property, advise the Assessment Review Board of the modification.
+- (1) A person named on the assessment roll in respect of an assessable property may request that the assessor reconsider the assessment of that assessable property. - (2) A request for reconsideration may be made on one or more of the grounds on which an assessment appeal may be made under this Law. - (3) A request for reconsideration of an assessment must - (a) be delivered to the assessor within thirty (30) days after the day that the Assessment Notice is mailed or e-mailed to the person named on the assessment roll in respect of an assessable property; - (b) be made in writing and include the information set out in Schedule VI; and - (c) include any reasons in support of the request. - (4) The assessor must consider the request for reconsideration and, within fourteen (14) days after receiving the request for reconsideration, either - (a) advise the person who requested the reconsideration that the assessor confirms the assessment; or - (b) where the assessor determines that the assessable property should have been assessed differently, offer to the person who requested the reconsideration to modify the assessment. - (5) Where the person who requested the reconsideration agrees with the modification proposed by the assessor, the assessor must - (a) amend the assessment roll as necessary to reflect the modified assessment; - (b) give notice of the amended assessment to the tax administrator and to all other persons who received the Assessment Notice in respect of the assessable property; and - (c) where a Notice of Appeal has been delivered in respect of the assessable property, advise the Assessment Review Board of the modification.

-(6) Where the person who requested the reconsideration accepts an offer to modify an assessment, that person must not appeal the modified assessment and must withdraw any Notice of Appeal filed in respect of the assessable property.
+(d) Where the person who requested the reconsideration accepts an offer to modify an assessment, that person must not appeal the modified assessment and must withdraw any Notice of Appeal filed in respect of the assessable property.

-PART IX

-ASSESSMENT REVIEW BOARD
+PART IX ASSESSMENT REVIEW BOARD

-Council to Establish Assessment Review Board
+21. Council to Establish Assessment Review Board

-21.(1) Council must, by resolution, establish an Assessment Review Board to

-(a) consider and determine all recommendations from the assessor under subsection 18(1); and

-(b) hear and determine assessment appeals under this Law.

-(2) The Assessment Review Board must consist of not less than three (3) members, including at least one (1) member who is a member of the law society of the Province and at least one (1) member who has experience in assessment appeals in the Province.

-(3) Council may decide to include one (1) member who is a member of the First Nation but not a member of Council.

-(4) Each member of the Assessment Review Board must hold office for a period of three (3) years unless the member resigns or is removed from office in accordance with this Law.

-(5) If a member of the Assessment Review Board is absent, disqualified, unable or unwilling to act, Council may appoint another person, who would otherwise be qualified for appointment as a member, to replace the member until the member returns to duty or the member's term expires, whichever comes first.
+- (1) Council must, by resolution, establish an Assessment Review Board to - (a) consider and determine all recommendations from the assessor under subsection 18(1); and - (b) hear and determine assessment appeals under this Law. - (2) The Assessment Review Board must consist of not less than three (3) members, including at least one (1) member who is a member of the law society of the Province and at least one (1) member who has experience in assessment appeals in the Province. - (3) Each member of the Assessment Review Board must hold office for a period of three (3) years unless the member resigns or is removed from office in accordance with this Law. - (4) If a member of the Assessment Review Board is absent, disqualified, unable or unwilling to act, Council may appoint another person, who would otherwise be qualified for appointment as a member, to replace the member until the member returns to duty or the member's term expires, whichever comes first.

-Remuneration and Reimbursement
+22. Remuneration and Reimbursement